KrshArchive/open-source-best-practices/CONTRIBUTING.md

 Please follow all instructions in [the template](https://github.com/krishguptadev/open-source-best-practices/blob/main/.github/pull_request_template.md)

-## Style Guide for Git Commit Messages :memo:
+## Style Guide for Git Commit Messages 📝

 **How you can add more value to your contribution logs:**